tvpollet/tvpollet.github.io/thesis_topics.md

 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
 * Projects on COVID-19 (but see exceptions above).
-* Projects on body image and the media.
+* Projects on body image and the media (but see exceptions above).
 * Projects on nutrition, supplements, or aromas.
 * Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy - unless they are dealing with well thought out replications).
 * Projects on attachment theory and/or psychological trauma.